joelpt/sublimetext-print-to-html/README.md

 **Future goals:**

  - Use ST2's internal scope and color data from a buffer to produce an exact replica of a file from ST2 in HTML form.
 The current approach using Pygments has limitations regarding formats unknown by Pygments (e.g. Markdown) and documents with mixed syntaxes (e.g. PHP embedded in HTML).
- - Add options for toggling line-numbering output, embedding HTML A anchors for each line, et al.
  - Support different color schemes.
  - Only print current selection(s) OR print selected text with a highlighted background.